-Active Electronic Scan Array (AESA) radars have replaced standard mechanical scan radars since the end of the last century.
-AESA are typically composed of thousands of elements and are “flush-mounted” on integrated structures.
+Active Electronic Scan Array (AESA) radars typically are composed of thousands of elements and are “flush-mounted” on integrated structures.
 These features introduce significant new challenges and require new solutions in the field of computational electromagnetics (EM).

 The main objectives of the EM modeling of AESA concern: